 PLEASE NOTE: I do not maintain 24-hour access to email or phone.
 If there is an urgent concern, please call your local police by dialing 911 or the SJCC Police Department at (408) 270-6468 and/or go to your nearest hospital emergency room.

 If you are experiencing a crisis (including suicidal thoughts or plans), please contact the 24-Hour Crisis Hotline 1-855-278-4204 or text "HELLO" to 741741 to be connected to the free, confidential 24/7 crisis text line.

 How Do I Make an Appointment with the Case Manager or Make a Referral?

 Call: You may call the Case Manager, Sophia de la Fuente, directly at (408) 288-3151.
 If the Case Manager does not answer, you may leave a message on the confidential voice mailbox, and the Case Manager will return your call as soon as possible.

 Email: You may email the Case Manager directly at Sophia.email@example.com.
 Please provide your name and state that you would like to make an appointment.
 Please refrain from providing confidential details about your specific situation in the email, as it is a not a completely secure form of communication.

-Drop-In Hours: The Case Manager holds drop-in hours on a weekly basis.
+Drop-In Hours: The Case Manager holds drop-in hours weekly.
 Please refer to the calendar posted on the outside of the clinic doors for drop-in times.
 Please note that while you do not need an appointment to attend drop-in hours, you will be seen on a "first come first serve" basis.
-Drop-in hours change on a monthly basis.
+Drop-in hours change monthly.